 Briony Beaven is an ELT consultant, teacher trainer, materials writer and teacher.
 She is a NILE Associate Teacher Trainer and teaches Classroom Language to trainee teachers at the Ludwig-Maximilians University, Munich.
-Today, she joins us to discuss bringing grammar to life in the EFL classroom ahead of her upcoming webinar, Bringing Grammar to Life.
+She joins us to discuss bringing grammar to life in the EFL classroom, part of her Bringing Grammar to Life webinar.

 The big problem with teaching grammar